ibiza240/MTGAHelper-Windows-Client/README.md

 <img src="https://i.imgur.com/UWrO39u.png" width="420" alt=".NET Core 3.0 framework in your installed applications">

-2- Check that the `appsettings.json` file is present in the `%AppData%/MTGAHelper` directory.
-This file should be automatically created after a successful installation of the tracker.

-3- Try to run the tracker from a command line window by running:
+2- Try to run the tracker from a command line window by running:

     dotnet "C:\Program Files (x86)\MTGAHelper\MTGAHelper Tracker\MTGAHelper.Tracker.dll"

 This might give some information on why the tracker doesn't want to start.

-4- In the `%AppData%/MTGAHelper` directory there might be some log files (ie. log-201923.txt).
+3- In the `%AppData%/MTGAHelper` directory there might be some log files (ie. log-201923.txt).
 You can open these text files and see if there's any helpful information.

 ### Questions or Feedback